 Not everyone who runs a website thinks about backups, even, some people don’t know that their website can be hacked or simply lost.
 This is a very important topic that people should understand.
 Even, if you have a backup of your blog, you can’t guarantee at 100% that you can use it at the right moment to restore your files.

-In other cases, you find yourself unable to restore your site, even, if you have a full backup of all the file.
+In another case, you find yourself unable to restore your site, even, if you have a full backup with all the files.
 This is not a normal situation, of course, but, it happened to many bloggers in the past.
 If your old hosting server was windows and the new one is Linus, you will find some issues to make things compatible with the two different languages that machines use.

 If you think that this can’t happen, then search Google for similar problems, and you will find thousands of people who lost their business at least for months because of similar issues.

-The best way to stay safe without the above issues is to save your daily backup on a different server, outside of the one used to host the website.
+The best way to stay safe without the above issues is to save your daily backup in a different server, outside the one used to host the website.
 Google Drive, Dropbox are just examples of other cloud backup services that you have to use.

 Restore your website even without a backup

 Google cache is the Google way to serve its surfers when a page is not available.
 They use a cached version of your blog and add a message at the top of the page to let people know that the page is only a cached version and not a real-time page.
 This is really a free gift that worth millions if you have a popular blog or website.

 Please note that this is a hard method to restore your web pages, one by one.
 But, it’s better than losing your entire files and pages.